Skip to content

 Messaging Settings

-Messaging Settings is the Salesforce Setup page that controls the org-level configuration for Messaging for In-App and Web, the platform's customer messaging product.
+Messaging Settings is the Salesforce Setup page where administrators create and manage the channels behind Messaging for In-App and Web, Salesforce's customer messaging product in Service Cloud.

 § 01